Showing 1 - 1 OF 1

 Active-duty Air Force members of all ranks, single and married, who will be deployed for over 30 days are eligible to receive a prepaid phone card for use while deployed.
 Guard and reserve members who are activated under Title 10 orders for over 30 days are also eligible to participate in this program.
 This program makes it possible for the service member to phone home to family or friends during deployment and to make emergency contacts, when necessary, without added expense to the service member.
 In all cases, the member must receive a briefing prior to deployment, temporary duty travel or remote assignment.

 A family care plan is a working plan that provides guidance for others as to the care of family members during a service member's absence.
 For example, it helps guardians and others with care for family members, financial and legal matters and medical needs.
 A family care plan is required if you are a single service member or part of a dual-service couple and you are responsible for the care of family members.

 When you return, you are required to attend a reintegration briefing.
-These briefings are held Monday, Wednesday and Friday, and topics include expectations at home and work, how to reintegrate with family and friends, communication, coping skills and sources to help with the reintegration process.
+These briefings are held on Tuesday and Thursdays at 9 a.m. in the M&FRC, and topics include expectations at home and work, how to reintegrate with family and friends, communication, coping skills and sources to help with the reintegration process.
 This briefing is mandatory for active-duty members, but spouses are invited to attend as well.